-- Before the training: - o Gather the materials needed to complete the activity. - Prepare the broccoli for cooking based on your site's standardized recipe. - For sites without a standardized recipe, you can find one at https://mrs.mdek12.org/recipe/steamed-broccoli-spears/ - Steam two small pans of broccoli.
-Each pan will have approximately two pounds of broccoli before it is cooked. - Prepare one pan approximately 90 minutes before the training and place it in a food warmer (warming cabinet) until the training begins.
-This pan will represent the food item not being batch cooked. - Prepare the second pan approximately 10 minutes before the training begins.
-This pan will represent a food item being batch cooked. - Show the two pans of broccoli to the staff to compare and contrast the differences in quality and appeal. - Remember to use pot holders when transferring hot pans from the food warmer or steamer. - Ask the staff: - o Which of the two pans of broccoli looks more appealing? - Which of the two pans of broccoli has a better texture? - Which of the two pans of broccoli would you like to taste? - Which of the two pans of broccoli is acceptable to serve? - Have the staff assess the quality of the two pans using the Quality Score Card for Cooked Vegetables.
+- Before the training, steam two small pans of broccoli.
+Each pan will have approximately two pounds of broccoli before it is cooked.
+Prepare one pan approximately 90 minutes before the training and place it in a food warmer until the training begins.
+Prepare the second pan approximate 10 minutes before the training begins.
+Remember to use pot holders when transferring hot pans from the food warmer or steamer. - Ask the staff: - o Which of the two pans of broccoli looks more appealing? - Which of the two pans of broccoli has a better texture? - O Which of the two pans of broccoli would you like to taste? - Ask for two volunteers.
+Give each volunteer one of the two pans and five small bowls.
+The volunteers will use a 1⁄2 cup portion utensil and portion as many servings of broccoli that they can from the pan.
+Ask the staff which pan of broccoli had more servings?